 It’s also why it’s impossible to negotiate terms, transaction fees, monthly fees, and rates with Stripe.
 They operate on flat rate pricing only.

-Stripe is an example of the first option.
-That makes them an intermediary for your business, not a standalone payment processing solution.
+Because Stripe is a payment aggregator.
+They are an intermediary for your business, not a standalone payment processing solution.
 They give you a payment gateway with PCI compliance, SSL/TLS, and authentication methods to ensure secure payments.

-Stripe processes your transactions, but the money isn’t deposited directly into your bank account (business account) nor does it go through a proprietary processor.
-Instead, payments are sent to a third-party processor who has their own policies and protocols regarding high-risk transactions (like online gambling or dropshipping).
+Stripe “processes” your online transactions, but the money isn’t deposited directly into your bank account (business account) nor does it go through a proprietary processor.
+Instead, payments are sent to a 3rd-party processor that has their own policies regarding high-risk transactions.

 Since they’re a middleman, not a merchant account provider, Stripe can refuse or terminate service at any time if they feel that you’re violating their terms of service.

 While their terms are available for you to sift through freely, they don’t hint at what is and isn’t possible during the onboarding process.
 A lot of businesses sign up quickly only to get shut down in a month or two—right when sales are picking up—because they violated terms they didn’t know existed.